Understanding D2 Steel Properties: A Guide for Your Cold Work Applications

 - High Abrasion Resistance: This is its main characteristic, thanks to plenty of chromium-rich carbides.
 It wears much better than grades like A2.

-- Industry Standard: It’s often the standard for comparison when talking about abrasion resistance in tool steels.
+- Industry Standard: It’s often the standard for comparison regarding abrasion resistance in tool steels.

 2.4 Toughness and Ductility